-This Blog will serve to provide a cyber space for news dedicated to contemplative research in the cognitive neurosciences, clinical sciences, developmental, social and health psychology, and education.
+This Blog will serve to provide a cyber space for news dedicated to contemplative science research in the domains of cognitive neuroscience, clinical health and integrative medicine, and education.
 Please contact me at email@example.com if you have news that is relevant to the study of mind in life or contemplative sciences.

-The comments I am expressing are my own and do not represent the views or opinions of Brigham and Women’s Hospital, Harvard Medical School or its administration
+The comments I am expressing are my own and do not represent the views or opinions of Brigham and Women’s Hospital, Harvard Medical School, Vanderbilt University, Vanderbilt University Medical Center or its administration